fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 Since the reference returned by `value.upcase!` is the same (albeit modified) String we started with, the assignment effectively __rebinds `value` back to the object it was previously bound to__; nothing is changed by the assignment.

 ###### Method definitions
 Method definitions (i.e. creating new methods) are *self-contained* with respect to local variables.
-Local variables outside the method definition are __not visible__ *inside* the method definition, __unless passed in as arguments__ (at which point, the __value__ (i.e. variable is passed by value) is assigned as a method parameter and made available to the method body as a *distinct* local variable).
+Local variables outside the method definition are __not visible__ *inside* the method definition, __unless passed in as arguments__ (at which point, the object is assigned as a method parameter and made available to the method body as a *distinct* local variable).
 Furthermore, local variables *inside* the method definition are not visible outside the method definition.

 In this example, the `a` variable defined outside the `my_value` method is __not visible__ to the `a` defined within the method, and vice versa. `a` is also an integer, which is __immutable__.
 ```